bulla-network/factoring-contracts/audit_documentation.md

 The owner of the contracts is trusted.

+The underwriter is trusted.

-The asset token will be USDC or another stablecoin (USDC is all forseeable use cases).
+The asset token will be USDC or another stablecoin (USDC in all forseeable use cases).

 Out scoped from this audit are the Bulla Claim V1 contracts